dojot/dojot/util/microservice-sdk/js/README.md

 ### Producer

-To writer messages into Kafka, you use the Producer class, which is a wrapper over the node-rdkafka Producer.
+To write messages to Kafka, you use the Producer class, which is a wrapper over the node-rdkafka Producer.

 The following example illustrates how to use the Producer: